Saltar al contenido principal

 Demostrar el Teorema del Valor Medio Integral Generalizado.

-This page titled 7.5: El teorema fundamental del cálculo is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.5: El teorema fundamental del cálculo is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dan Sloughter via source content that was edited to the style and standards of the LibreTexts platform.